sivakiran33/Code-Analyzer/README.md

 This code works perfectly on jdk 1.7 and above (will support few older versions as well)

+Setting up the project:

+Select the option "download zip" which is available at https://github.com/sivakiran33/Code-Analyzer.git That should download a zip file to the computer.
+Unzip the file to view files.

 How to run:

 In the project files, go to src\com\company